joshjohanning/joshjohanning.github.io/_tabs/about.md

 ### Hi there 👋

-⚡ I am a Senior DevOps Architect with GitHub on the FastTrack team 🚀
+⚡ My name is Josh Johanning and I am a Senior DevOps Architect with GitHub on the FastTrack team 🚀

 ⚡ Previously I was a Senior Cloud Automation Engineer with the Cognizant Microsoft Business Group (formerly 10th Magnitude)